ora0600/confluent-cdc-workshop/terraform/aws/README.md

 ## Prerequisite

 > [!CAUTION]
-> The workshop was tested with MacBook Pro on Intel.
+> The workshop was tested with MacBook Pro on Intel. if you run Apple Mac Silicon processor please [prepare](https://medium.com/@immanoj42/terraform-template-v2-2-0-does-not-have-a-package-available-mac-m1-m2-2b12c6281ea), so that your terraform execution is working fine.

+Main tools:

+* terraform
+* confluent cli

 The preparations are very important and need your attention.